How it works

 How is Gigfunding funded?

 Currently the project is completely self-funded, and volunteer run.
 In our first year (2017) we won £15,000 of grant funding, and have gratefully received £1645 through crowdfunding since.
 We are in the process of applying for private investment loans, to see us through our first 3 years of startup, to self-sustainability.
-You can see our Investment deck yourself here.
+You can see our Investment deck for yourself here.

 How does Gigfunding make money?